CPJKU/deep_lda/README.rst

 The implementation is based on `Theano <https://github.com/Theano/Theano>`_ and the neural networks library `Lasagne <https://github.com/Lasagne/Lasagne>`_.
 For installing Theano and Lasagne please follow the installation instruction on the respective github pages.

+You will also need: matplotlib, numpy and scipy

 Experiments
 -----------